roosto/cowtip/README.md

 N.B. if you make changes to the `fortune` cookie files, you’ll have to go through these setup steps again.

-Lastly, for maximum fun, I would suggest that you run this script at login by putting something like this in your `.bash_profile`:
+Lastly, for maximum fun, I would suggest that you run this script at login by putting something like this in your `.bash_profile` (assuming you put this in your home dir):

+    ~/cowtip/cowtip.bash

+or use this to limit its execution to login shells only:

-    shopt -q login_shell && ~/cowtip/cowtip.bash
+    shopt -q login_shell && ~/cowtip/cowtip.bash # only for login shells, please

 ## Configuration ##